raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

-### catenating pushdown automata
+### catenate(first, second)

 Does our code work for pushdown automata?
 Sort of.
 It appears to work for catenating any two pushdown automata.
 The primary trouble, however, is this: A pushdown automaton mutates the stack.
-This means that when we catenate the code of any two pushdown automata, the code from the first automaton might interfere with the stack in a way that invalidtes the behaviour of the second.
+This means that when we catenate the code of any two pushdown automata, the code from the first automaton might interfere with the stack in a way that would interfere with the behaviour of the second.

 To prevent this from happening, we will introduce some code that ensures that a pushdown automaton never pops a symbol from the stack that it didn't first push there.
 We will also write some code that ensures that a pushdown automaton restores the stack to the state it was in before it enters its accepting state.